 The Planning Committee Members have nothing to disclose relevant to this program.

 The THI CME Staff have nothing to disclose relevant to this program.

 The Program Reviewers have nothing to disclose relevant to this program.

 Course Materials and CME Credit

-This internet activity comprises of 1 presentation.
-By participation of the Course Materials, you acknowledge that you have reviewed the CME information provided.
-After viewing the presentation, you must complete an assessment and evaluation to obtain CME credit and/or MOC credit for this activity.
+This activity comprises of 1 presentation.
+By clicking on the Course Materials link, you acknowledge that you have reviewed the CME information provided above.
+After viewing the presentation, you must complete an assessment and evaluation to obtain CME credits for this activity.